Last Updated on January 22, 2024 by Sharon Advik

 Wide enough for floor shots of open space, heretic enough that you can show off architectural details of first floors or upper walls.

 Get up close and personal in seconds so everyone can imagine themselves living there.

-Alright, guys, so that concludes all the lenses we will talk about today in this article.
+Alright, guys, that concludes all the lenses we will discuss today in this article.

 Do you guys have any experience with these lenses?
 What are your thoughts on them?